XeroOl/notitg-mirin/notitg-mirin-doc/src/lua.md

 # Lua Functions

 Lua code allows you to control the behavior of mods and actors in your modfile.
 In the Mirin Template, you can write your Lua code in the file `lua/mods.xml`.
 Look for the comment: `-- your lua code here` to find the location for you to write code.
-There are three lua functions provided by the Mirin Template: `ease`, `ease_relative`, and `func`.
+There are two main lua functions provided by the Mirin Template: `ease` and `func`.

 ## Eases